Seattle schools should be all-online in the fall, district says, reversing earlier decision

 Over the past week, other surrounding districts such as Bellevue, Northshore and Kent announced they would conduct classes remotely, too.

+In a statement, state schools chief Chris Reykdal said decisions to go online are ultimately up to local districts.
+“We knew in June that school this fall would be different than usual,” he said.
+“We are likely to see many school districts decide to take most of their instruction and supports online, while many others will provide in-person learning within the health and safety guidelines.”

+Districts that choose the virtual path are expected to take daily attendance and assign work as usual, he said.
+They are also expected to provide meals to children who need them, and ensure students have devices and internet connectivity so they can work online.

-The news makes Seattle one of several large districts in the country to reverse course on its plan to teach students in person, including Los Angeles Unified and San Diego.
+Seattle’s decision makes it one of several large districts in the country to reverse course on its plan to teach students in person, including Los Angeles Unified and San Diego.
 In those places, also, strong union pushback and tighter statewide coronavirus restrictions preceded the decisions.

 A recent report from state health officials warned that reopening schools in King County would not be safe unless transmission rates decreased.
 The report, which suggested ways to resume in-person schooling safely, was based on data from mid-June — but stated that buildings should not reopen if July’s transmission rates persisted.